Our Culture &

 Creating culture beyond the 8 to 5

-Meet some of our 70+ consultants who work out of our New Plymouth and Hamilton locations.
+Meet some of our 70+ consultants who work in our New Plymouth and Hamilton offices.

 Grant is our Managing Director and leads BTW with passion and pride.
 His experience in the industry and business is key, and his knowledge in managing high performing teams, project management, financial planning and governance is paramount to BTW’s success.
 Having joined BTW in 2003, Grant became a company Director in 2008 and Managing Director in 2016.